Trinity (boy band): Branding & Concept

 During their pre-debut training, the three founding members, Third, Porsche, and Jackie, selected the name "TRINITY" with the "TRI" prefix symbolizing the "Three Musketeers" theme.
 This concept emphasized their commitment to constantly improving through teamwork, singing and dancing practices.

 When Jamyjames joined the group, the members decided to retain the name "TRINITY" but adapted the concept to a "Four-side Pyramid."
-In subsequent interview, Porsche explained that a pyramid requires four sides for stability, reflecting their four-member composition as TRINITY.
+In a subsequent interview, Porsche explained that a pyramid requires four sides for stability, reflecting their four-member composition as TRINITY.
 This concept inspired their group logo and the theme of their first mini-album, "The Elements."

 Following Jamyjames' departure in August 2021, TRINITY rebranded their official concept and logo on November 28, 2021.
 Their logo now features three triangle shapes assembling together, "alike the impeller which is ready to spin forward".
 It reflects their three-member composition.
 An official logo of their fandom "TWILIGHT" was also unveiled on the same day.
 These changes and their conceptual underpinnings are reflected in TRINITY's official merchandise.